opensearch-project/project-website/_opensearchcon_sessions/2024/north-america/2024-north-america-enabling-a-scalable-ml-driven-search-experience-at-coursera.md

 presenters:
   - jmaingat
+  - ksingh

 ---

-Join us as we share Coursera's experience of migrating to OpenSearch, impacting over 3 million monthly active users.
-In this presentation, we'll cover the key decisions and challenges we encountered, including the integration of vector search capabilities, and our choice to leverage Coursera's in-house recommendation system (RecSys).
-We'll also discuss how we conducted offline and online evaluation experiments to ensure a smooth transition and maintain search quality.
+Join us as we share Coursera’s experience of migrating to OpenSearch, impacting over 5 million monthly active users.
+In this presentation, we’ll cover the key decisions and challenges we encountered, including the integration of vector search capabilities, and our choice to leverage Coursera’s in-house ranking platform.
+We’ll also discuss how we conducted offline and online evaluation experiments to ensure a smooth transition and maintain search quality.

-We'll provide a detailed look at our approach to light and heavy ranking, as well as the load testing and performance tuning that were essential to optimizing our search infrastructure.
-Learn about the results of our migration efforts, including improvements in search accuracy, system performance, and user satisfaction.
-This session aims to offer practical insights and lessons learned for anyone interested in search technology and large-scale system migrations.